 Accessible Data Interfaces

 A practical, implementation-focused reference for building WCAG 2.2-compliant data UIs.
-Real patterns, real code — for tables, grids, charts, keyboard navigation, and ARIA.
+Real patterns, working code — for tables, grids, charts, keyboard navigation, and ARIA.

 Built for frontend engineers, UX specialists, a11y consultants, and design system maintainers who ship production-grade accessible data experiences.